KennethEnevoldsen/tomsup/README.md

 <details>
   <summary>Does tomsup run on X?</summary>

-  tomssup is intended to run on all major OS, this includes Windows (latest version), MacOS (Catalina) and the latest version of Linux (Ubuntu).
+  tomsup is intended to run on all major OS, this includes Windows, MacOS and Linux (Ubuntu).
 Please note these are only the systems tomsup is being actively tested on, if you run on a similar system (e.g. an earlier version of Linux) the package will likely run there as well.

 </details>